By Yeun Byun, Founder, Soaps of 7 Flowers

 Take, for example, common household cleaning products such as detergent, dish soap, and sanitizers.
 They’re being purchased faster than retailers can restock them.
 All the while, public health officials across the globe are urging people to use these products.

-The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY versions you can make at home.
+The good news is there are more than a few ways to break our reliance on store-bought cleaning products in favor of cleaner, safer, and, in some cases, less expensive DIY cleaning products you can make at home.
 That’s right.
 You can create your very own safe cleaning products and rest assured knowing that your hands, body, and household surfaces are clean and safe to use.

-In this article, you’ll learn how to make safe cleaning products including bar soap, all-purpose spray cleaner, and laundry detergent powder.
+In this article, you’ll learn how to make DIY cleaning products including bar soap, all-purpose spray cleaner, and laundry detergent powder.
 With the exception of the soap base for the bar soap, all other ingredients are easy to find at your local hardware or grocery store.

 DIY Bar Soap